Community-Based Learning, Intensive Language Learning and Cultural Education

 A 3.0 cumulative GPA is required.

 Students will live in the Seven Candles Guesthouse with shared bedrooms.
-All rooms have an one-suite bathroom, air conditioning, a ceiling fan, a mini-fridge and a television with international cable.
+All rooms have an en-suite bathroom, air conditioning, a ceiling fan, a mini-fridge and a television with international cable.

 (For specific dates, contact the International Programs Office, Old Chapel, Third Floor.)